Nigella Lawson’s Dense Chocolate Loaf Cake with Booze and Coffee

 Source: Nigella Lawson’s How to Be a Domestic Goddess

+- Replacing the water with coffee and booze.
+I use my Nespresso machine to make espresso, which I add water to to make 1 cup.
 If you don’t feel like adding booze or coffee, simply use 1 cup plus 2 tablespoons boiling water instead.

 Ingredients

-- 1 cup soft unsalted butter
+- 1 cup (228 g) soft unsalted butter

-- 1 2/3 cup (316 g) dark brown sugar
+- 1 1/2 cups (300 g) brown sugar

-- 1 1/3 cup (170 g) all-purpose flour
+- 1 1/3 cups (170 g) all-purpose flour

-- 1 teaspoon baking soda
+- 1 teaspoon (5 g) baking soda

-- 2 large eggs
+- 2 large eggs, beaten

 - 1 tablespoon vanilla extract

-- 1 cup freshly brewed coffee
+- 1 cup (227 g) brewed coffee, see notes above

 Instructions

 - Heat the oven to 375°F. Line a 9×5-inch or 10×5-inch loaf pan with parchment paper.
-Grease the inside ends of the pan if they are expose.
+Grease the inside ends of the pan if they are exposed.
 If you only have an 8.5×4.5-inch loaf pan, prepare it along with another small vessel with parchment paper — do not be tempted to bake the entire batter in it as it will overflow.

-- Meanwhile, whisk together the flour, baking soda and salt.
+- Meanwhile, whisk together the flour, baking soda, and salt.
 Set aside.

 - Add the eggs and vanilla to the butter-sugar mixture and beat until combined.

 - Next, fold in the melted and now slightly cooled chocolate, taking care to blend well but being careful not to overbeat.
 You want the ingredients combined: You don’t want a light, airy mass.
-Add the brandy and mix to combine.
+Add the brandy and coffee mix to combine.

 - Pour into the lined loaf pan, being sure the batter does not come closer than 1 inch from the rim of the cake pan or it risks overflowing.
-Bake 30 minutes.
-Turn the oven down to 325ºF and continue to cook for another 15 minutes.
+Bake for 30 minutes.
+Turn the oven down to 325ºF and continue to cook for another 15 to 20 minutes more.
 (If baking some of the batter in a small pan, remove after the first 30 minutes.)
-Remove pan from the oven.
+Remove the pan from the oven.
 The cake will still be a bit squidgy inside, so an inserted cake tester or skewer won’t come out completely clean.
-Place the loaf pan on a rack, and leave to get completely cold before turning it out.
+Place the loaf pan on a rack, and leave it to get completely cold before turning it out.
 (Leave it for a whole day if you can resist.)
 Don’t worry if it sinks in the middle — it will do so because it’s such a dense and damp cake.

 - Prep Time: 15 minutes